Incident Management

 When there are multiple incidents and you decide that additional incident manager help is required, take these actions:

-1. Post a slack message in #im-general as well as #incident-management asking for additional Incident Manager help.
+1. Post a slack message in #im-general as well as the appropriate incident announcement channel asking for additional Incident Manager help.

 2. If your ask is not addressed via slack, escalate to Infrastructure Leadership in PagerDuty.